Concept Testing Methods for Market Research

 Besides testing the product idea’s market potential, concept testing allows marketers to dig deeper into the concept’s micro-aspects.
 From aesthetics and particular features to pricing, you can redesign, amplify, or eliminate certain product aspects.

 Methods of Concept Testing

-Concept testing probes into the consumer’s mind through survey questionnaires adapted for the purpose they will be used for.
+Concept testing probes into the consumer’s mind through online surveys and online focus groups adapted for the purpose they will be used for.
 There are multiple approaches researchers can take when test driving their ideas before pushing them onto a busy motorway.